grahamgilbert/crypt/README.md

 ### OutputPath

-As of version 3.0.0 you can now define a new location for where the recovery key is written to.
+You can define a new location for where the recovery key is written to.
 Default for this is `'/var/root/crypt_output.plist'`.

 ```bash
 $ sudo defaults write /Library/Preferences/com.grahamgilbert.crypt OutputPath "/path/to/different/location"